With cryptocurrencies available to buy, invest, and trade, you may wonder, “do I pay taxes on cryptocurrencies as an expat?”

 - Where did I invest my crypto?

-If you sell crypto after holding it for more than a year, you’ll have a capital gain and will be taxed at a lower rate.
+If you sell crypto after holding it for more than a year, you’ll have a capital gain.
+This means, you will be taxed, BUT at a lower rate.
 Yet if you held your crypto for one year or less, your capital gain is considered short-term, and you’ll need to use the federal US tax rate based on your income bracket.

-If you’ve suffered capital losses on your cryptocurrency, you can offset it as taxable capital gains on other investments, which includes up to $3,000 of ordinary income.
+If you’ve suffered capital losses on your cryptocurrency, you can offset it as taxable capital gains on other investments.
+This includes up to $3,000 of ordinary income.
 If you have unused capital losses, they will be carried forward to future tax filings.

 Trading and Converting Cryptocurrencies